piyush-gambhir/typesense-dashboard/README.md

 This dashboard interacts with a Typesense instance to perform search and collection management.
 The `Typesense` client is initialized using the environment variables provided in the `.env.local` file.

+#### **Connection Error Handling**

+The application includes robust connection error handling:

+- **Graceful Build Process**: The build will not fail if the Typesense server is unreachable
+- **Connection Error Page**: A dedicated `/connection-error` page provides troubleshooting guidance
+- **Automatic Redirects**: When connection fails, users are automatically redirected to the error page
+- **Environment Validation**: Checks for required environment variables and provides clear error messages
+- **Retry Functionality**: Users can retry the connection from the error page

+#### **Connection Status Monitoring**

+- Real-time connection status in the settings page
+- Detailed error messages for different failure scenarios
+- Environment variable validation
+- Server configuration display

 #### **Client Setup Example**:

 ```ts